pycomlink/pycomlink/README.md

 Installation
 ------------

-`pycomlink` is tested with Python 3.9, 3.10 and 3.11.
-There have been problems with Python 3.8, see https://github.com/pycomlink/pycomlink/pull/120.
+`pycomlink` is tested with Python 3.10, 3.11, 3.12, and 3.13.
 Many things might work with older version, but there is no support for this.

 It can be installed via [`conda-forge`](https://conda-forge.org/):